Disordered Gibbs measures and Gaussian conditioning: Kac-Rice formulas

 From the bounded convergence theorem and \eqref{eq:glim2}, the density $p_{\epsilon}(s|\underline{t})$ is continuous in $(\underline{t},s)$, and hence, by the preceding, conditionally, $V_{N}(\bz)$ has a strictly positive, continuous density.
-This implies in turn, by the same reasoning as in \cite[Proposition 5.1]{DemboSubag2020}, that the \abbr{rhs} of \eqref{eq:meanw} is bounded above by
+This implies in turn, by the same reasoning as in \cite[Proposition 5.1]{DemboSubag2020}, that the \abbr{rhs} of \eqref{eq:meanw} is bounded above by $K(\Omega_0)$ where $\Omega_0$ is the whole sample space and